 2. Confirmation Statements.
-In addition to the Supplement distributed to Contract Owners, within five (5) business days after the Substitution Date, Contract Owners will be sent a written confirmation of the completed Proposed Substitution in accordance with Rule 10b-10 under the Securities Exchange Act of 1934, as amended.
-The confirmation statement will include or be accompanied by a statement that reiterates the free transfer rights disclosed in the Supplements.
+In addition to the Supplement distributed to Contract Owners, within five (5) business days after the Substitution Date, Contract Owners will be sent a written confirmation of the completed proposed Substitution in accordance with Rule 10b-10 under the Securities Exchange Act of 1934, as amended.
+Each written confirmation will include: (a) a confirmation that the proposed Substitution was carried out as previously notified; (b) a restatement of the information set forth in the Supplement; and (c) before and after account values.
+The confirmation statement will also include or be accompanied by a statement that reiterates the free transfer rights disclosed in the Supplement.
+The Insurers will also send each applicable Contract Owner a current prospectus for each Replacement Portfolio involved in the proposed Substitution to the extent that such Contract Owners have not previously received a copy.